CV

 Peer Review

-I have reviewed articles for a range of international physics and materials science journals, including Physical Review Materials, Physical Review B, the Journal of Applied Physics, npj Computational Materials, Acta Materialia, and Scripta Materialia.
+I have reviewed articles for a range of international physics and materials science journals, including npj Computational Materials, Physical Review Materials, Physical Review B, the Journal of Applied Physics, AIP Advances, Acta Materialia, and Scripta Materialia.
+Where the journal facilitates it, evidence of this review activity is typically (anonymously) recorded on my ORCID profile.

 Conference Presentations